cman81/pokemon-pack-maker/KANBAN.md

 - draw a specific card from the deck into our hand
 - see the number cards in opponent's hand
 - retrieve prize cards
+- discard energy (or other cards) from a pokemon